cms-analysis/flashggFinalFit/Combine/README.md

  * `fits`: mapping for fit details with options deliminated using `:`.
 The first string specifies the type of fit e.g. `profile1D` corresponds to a 1D likelihood scan, where the other parameters of interest are profiled.
 Other options for this include `bestfit`, `singles`, `fixed`, `AsymptoticLimit`, `scan1D`, `profile2D`, `scan2D` and `robustHesse` (see bottom of this page for details).
 The second string is the user specified name of the fit.
 If this string contains `statonly` then the option `--freezeParameters allConstrainedNuisances` will be added to the combine command.
 The last string specifies the pois (comma-separated list) to run the fit for.
 Use `all` to run over all parameters of interest.
 You can define multiple fits using the `+` deliminator.
 In the example above there are two types of fit defined, one named `syst` and one named `statonly`.

  *  `points`: number of points in the likelihood scan, followed by the number of points per job.
 In this example you have 20 points and one point per job.
-Again, if multiple fits are defined, specify the different options using the `+` deliminator.
+Again, if multiple fits are defined, specify the respective `points` using the `+` deliminator.

  * `fit_opts`: this is where you specify the combine options you want to use.
 For example `--setParameters`, `--setParameterRanges`, `--freezeParameters` etc. Separate options for multiple fits using the `+` deliminator.

 For tips, please refer to `example_inputs` directory for a set of example input jsons.

-There are also a bunch of additional options when using the `RunFits.py` script:
+Thereis also a bunch of additional options when using the `RunFits.py` script:

- * `--ext`: running over a datacard with an extension in the name e.g. for `Datacard_LEPTONIC_mu.root" you would use `--ext _LEPTONIC`.
+ * `--ext`: running over a datacard with an extension in the name e.g. for `Datacard_LEPTONIC_mu.root` you would use `--ext _LEPTONIC`.
  * `--setPdfIndices`: set the pdfindex parameters to values specified in `pdfindex.json` when throwing the asimov toy in the expected scan.
 This can help to obtain closure in the expected scans: the prefit (B-only) pdf indices can differ from the postfit (S+B) pdf indices, which means you can extract a different signal strength to that put in.
-Firt run a `bestfit` adding `--saveSpecifiedIndex pdfindex_cat0,pdfindex_cat1,...,pdfindex_catN` to the `fit_opts` of the json file (see `example_inputs/inputs_bestfit.json`).
+First run a `bestfit` adding `--saveSpecifiedIndex pdfindex_cat0,pdfindex_cat1,...,pdfindex_catN` to the `fit_opts` of the json file (see `example_inputs/inputs_bestfit.json`).
 Then make a `pdfindex.json` file using the post-fit values of the pdf indices.
  * `--doObserved`: run the observed fit (unblinding)
  * `--snapshotWSFile`: path to post-fit workspace created using the `--saveWorkspace` option in `fit-opts`.
 The initial value of the fit parameters will be set to their post-fit values.
 Useful when running stat-only observed scans, to fix nuisance parameters to their post-fit values (and hence obtain the same central value).
- * `--commonOpts`: combine specific options to add to all commands
+ * `--commonOpts`: combine options to add to all commands
  * `--batch`: batch system e.g. condor
  * `--queue`: batch queue e.g. workday
  * `--dryRun`: do not submit jobs, only create submission scripts